-Grinding teeth makes rabbit pet owners confused all the time as it’s hard to figure it out, but once you got it will make you a good rabbit pet owner.
-As a pet owner, you might not get the things that your pet does, and however, we can’t even figure out your pet’s habit that it usually does.
+Grinding teeth confuses rabbit pet owners as it’s hard to figure out, but once you get it, it will make you a good rabbit pet owner.
+As a pet owner, you might not get what your pet does; however, we can’t even figure out your pet’s habits that it usually does.
 Rabbit grind their teeth differently.
-Figuring out your rabbit’s habits and gestures, you need to observe you’re pet if the pet is making the gesture by the fun or pain.
+Figuring out your rabbit’s habits and gestures, you need to observe your pet to see if the pet is making the gesture fun or painful.

 How to figure it out?